 17. THIRD-PARTY LINKS

-We publish the website through a third party platform, NIONIC,.
-These sites are hosted at NIONIC Web Designers.
-There is a built in service within the platform which also collects anonymous information about users” activity on the site, for example the number of users viewing pages on the site and to monitor and report on the effectiveness of the site.
+We publish the website through a third-party platform, ICONIC WEB DESIGNERS.
+These sites are hosted at ICONIC WEB DESIGNERS.
+There is a built-in service within the platform which also collects anonymous information about user’s activity on the site, for example the number of users viewing pages on the site and to monitor and report on the effectiveness of the site.

 This Notice was last updated on 21st May 2019.